n3k0m4/RobotOs/docs/README.md

 # Welcome to Team 5 OS's project

 Hello!
 This repository was made by TEAM 5 in the OS course at EURECOM 2022, and was composed by [@n3k0m4](https://github.com/n3k0m4), [@faroukfaiz10](https://github.com/faroukfaiz10), [@smlmz](https://github.com/smlmz), and was supervised by Mr ludovic Apvrille [@ludovicapvrille](https://github.com/ludovicapvrille).

+To help guide you through the sections of this document, please consider looking directly at the generated documentation for all our methods inside [here](html/files.html).

 ## Introduction